 April 2018 – Another Move

-After our growing our space, we move from a 2400 square foot building to a 4200 square foot office.
+After out growing our space, we move from a 2400 square foot building to a 4200 square foot office.
 We now have plenty of space, and still have room to grow.

-We are as committed as ever to providing quality and accessible professional development training that betters people’s lives.
+We are as committed as ever to providing quality and accessible professional development training that inspires learning and improves lives.